Talk to the Veterans Crisis Line now

 Consent

-There are two ways a participant can consent to participate in the study:
+A participant can consent to participate in the study through the following:

 • Web-based consent: Eligible participants may receive an introductory e-mail about the ProGRESS Study with more detailed information about the study.
 Participants may consent and enroll in the study by providing electronic consent.
 At any point during this process, prospective participants may call the study staff for assistance with web-based enrollment or to ask additional questions prior to consenting.